metabase/metabase/docs/enterprise-guide/authenticating-with-saml-azure-ad.md

 ![AZAzureStep1](images/saml-azure-step-1.png)

-Fill out the following fields as follows:
+Fill out the following fields as follows and click "Save":
 - **Identifier (Entity ID)**: `Metabase`
-- **Reply URL (Assertion Consumer Service URL)**: the value that your Metabase instance reports in the "Configure your identity provider (IdP)"  (it should ends in "/auth/sso").
+- **Reply URL (Assertion Consumer Service URL)**: go to your Metabase instance in Settings -> Admin-> Authentication -> SAML and insert the value that your Metabase instance reports in the "Configure your identity provider (IdP)" box.

-Click "Save"

 Now, open in a new tab the link that's in "App Federation Metadata Url" from step 3 and save the "Login URL" and "Azure AD Identifier" links from step 4 as you will need them both in the next step.